-Figure 2.5 When GABA binds to its receptor, the ion channel opens and chloride ions (Cl-) flow into the cell with the concentration gradient.
+Figure 2.5 Watch how alcohol (ethanol) reduces the firing rate of neurons.
+When GABA binds to its receptor, the ion channel opens and chloride ions (Cl-) flow into the cell with the concentration gradient.
 In the presence of ethanol, the channel remains open longer so more Cl- goes into the cell.
-Thus, the neuron can’t fire an electrical impulse.
+Thus, the neuron can’t fire an electrical impulse as quickly.

 Learn more about basic neuron structure and function and view a 3D animation

 Alcohol works in a “double-duty” fashion.
-It can bind to GABA receptors, where it increases the amount of chloride ions (negative charges) entering the neuron.
+It can bind to GABA receptors to hold the ion channel open longer.
+This increases the amount of chloride ions (negative charges) entering the neuron (Figure 2.5).
 Also, alcohol can bind to glutamate receptors, where it decreases the amount of sodium and calcium (positive charges) entering the neuron.
 In both cases, the result is that the environment inside the cell becomes more “negative” and this suppresses the electrical activity (i.e., the firing rate) of the neuron.
-Thus, the neuron can’t communicate with its neighbors.
+Thus, communication at the GABA synapses is slowed.

 The suppression of neural communication causes most of the symptoms of intoxication.
 The particular symptom of intoxication will depend on where in the brain the suppression of neuron activity occurs.
 As the blood alcohol concentration increases, new symptoms of intoxication emerge (Figure 2.1).